A dual formulation of wavefield reconstruction inversion for large-scale seismic inversion: Introduction

 \section{Introduction}

 Field-data applications of wave-equation based seismic inversion are limited by the computational complexity of large-scale 3D simulations, and by the tendency of traditional inversion techniques \citep[such as full waveform inversion, FWI,][]{tarantola1982generalized} to converge to unrealistic models.
-While considerable advances have been made to speed up wave equation solvers and avoid local minima, most of the currently proposed inversion methods do not take advantage of both these developments, and are practically limited to 2D problems.
+While considerable advances have been made to speed up wave equation solvers and avoid local minima, most of the currently proposed inversion methods do not take advantage of both these developments.
+While FWI is applied routinely in industry, techniques that are robust to local minima are typically limited to small problems.
 In this paper, we introduce a novel method that is fit for 3D large-scale deployment and relatively robust against spurious minima.

 We adopt model extension methods that aim at counteracting local minimum stagnation, which are based on a reformulation of the original inverse problem into a higher dimensional space of unknowns \citep{symesMVAFWI}.
 While beneficial for avoiding local minima, the inherent added complexity of these methods typically curtails large-scale applications.
 One notable example, and the basis for this work, is wavefield reconstruction inversion \citep[WRI,][]{van2013mitigating}, which has demonstrated robustness towards local minima but is not well suited for 3D problems.
 Indeed, WRI involves the solution of an extended wave equation that is conventionally solved in the frequency domain with direct or iterative methods, although not efficiently for large grid sizes.
-Many other methods related to WRI share, fundamentally, the same limitation \citep{huang2017full, huang2018volume, aghamiry2019improving}.
+Many other methods related to WRI share similar limitations \citep{huang2017full, huang2018volume, aghamiry2019improving}.